chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 ### Linux

-If you do not know how to create your first Linux server:
+If you do not know how to create your first Linux server, here are some resources to help you get started:

 - [Getting Started with Linux](./getting-started.md#get-linux)
 - Join the [stack-academy](./stack-academy.md) - we will walk you through getting started